simple-login/app/docs/api.md

 Output:
 If success, return 201
-Return 409 if contact is already added.
+Return 200 and `existed=true` if contact is already added.

 ```json
 {